Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 In this lab we created and tested CLAs of increasing sizes to better understand their recursive nature as shown in Figure 19.
 Every recursion had a similar structure of four CLA adder blocks and one CLA logic block with each adder block containing another iteration of this structure for however many recursions were necessary as shown in Figure 18.

 #### Final Thoughts
-The whole multiplier cost 1023 LUT's and 416 FF's as shown in Figure 26.
+The whole multiplier cost 1023 LUTs and 416 FF's as shown in Figure 26.
 This is a bit more expensive than the 64-bit two-level multiplier in the original research paper.
+In Figure 30, we can see that their version utilizes 815 LUTs and 194 FFs.
+The two-level priority encoder utilizes

+How expensive is each component?
+Which is the most expensive?
+What would you need to do in order to use this hardware for higher input precisions (512+ bits)?
+Can the hardware be improved?
+If so, explain how.
+If not, explain why not.
+There is no wrong answer, this is just to get you thinking about how the hardware works.
 ### Conclusion
 To summarize, we produced a 64-bit two-level multiplier by utilizing multiple components of hardware, including the two-level priority encoder, an efficient encoder that saves area and complexity.
 The 64-bit two-level multiplier discussed in this lab  was designed by ONU's ECCS department, and was the subject of a research project.